aavanir/cse15l-lab-reports/index.md

 ## Installing VScode

-Note: I did not need to do these steps because my computer already had VScode downloaded
+Note: I did not need to do these steps because my computer already had VScode downloaded.

 1. In order to download VScode, you first need to go the the [Visual Studio Code website](https://code.visualstudio.com/)
 2. Complete the instructions on the website to download it to your computer.